 Visit the Sculpture Garden

-Located near the New Orleans Museum of Art in City Park, the Sydney and Walda Besthoff Sculpture Garden is family-friendly, free and open to the public.
+Located near the New Orleans Museum of Art in City Park is the Sydney and Walda Besthoff Sculpture Garden.
+This is family-friendly, free, and open to the public.

 Summer is one of the best times to visit this location, as you won’t have to worry about bad weather ruining your trip.

-There are a variety of interesting sculptures and statues to see in this area, and they’re actually expanding it to include 26 new works!
+There are a variety of interesting sculptures and statues to see in this area, and they have expanded to include 26 works!

 Visit the Children's Museum

-The Louisiana Children's Museum is the a place that will keep your children entertained for hours.
+The Louisiana Children's Museum is a place that will keep your children entertained for hours.